Aakash-kaushik/robert-heroku/README.md

 ### Model
 Chatbot is a sequence-to-sequence (seq2seq) model.
 The goal of a seq2seq model is to take a variable-length sequence as an input, and return a variable-length sequence as an output using a fixed-sized model.
-### Encoder
-The encoder RNN iterates through the input sentence one token (e.g. word) at a time, at each time step outputting an “output” vector and a “hidden state” vector.
-The hidden state vector is then passed to the next time step, while the output vector is recorded.
-The encoder transforms the context it saw at each point in the sequence into a set of points in a high-dimensional space, which the decoder will use to generate a meaningful output for the given task.
-### Decoder
-The decoder RNN generates the response sentence in a token-by-token fashion.
-It uses the encoder’s context vectors, and internal hidden states to generate the next word in the sequence.
-It continues generating words until it outputs an EOS_token, representing the end of the sentence.
-A common problem with a vanilla seq2seq decoder is that if we rely solely on the context vector to encode the entire input sequence’s meaning, it is likely that we will have information loss.
-This is especially the case when dealing with long input sequences, greatly limiting the capability of our decoder.

 ## How can you run it